xbeat/Machine-Learning/README.md

 Fine-tuning is a process of adapting a pre-trained language model to a specific task or domain by updating its parameters on a smaller, task-specific dataset.
 This technique allows you to leverage the knowledge and capabilities of the base model while tailoring it to your specific needs.
 In this presentation, we'll explore five popular fine-tuning techniques: LoRA, LoRA-FA, VeRA, Delta-LoRA, and LoRA+.

+## 11 Essential Data Normality Tests for Machine Learning

+Introduction to Data Normality Testing

+Data normality testing is crucial in many machine learning models and statistical analyses.
+This slideshow will explore 11 essential methods to test for normality in data distributions.
+We'll cover both visual and quantitative approaches, providing code examples and practical applications for each method.

 ## Evaluating Classification Models with ROC Curves and AUC in Python

 Introduction to ROC Curves and AUC